Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Conclusions

-In the direction where translations are broken, momentum relaxes at a rate $1/\tau_\text{mr}$.
-Provided $1/\tau_\text{mr}\ll\Lambda$, where $\Lambda$ is a UV cutoff, there is a range of intermediate times $1/\tau_\text{mr}\lesssim t\ll\Lambda$ where momentum is approximately conserved.
+In the direction where translations are broken, momentum relaxes at a rate $1/\tau_\text{mr}$. {In a holographic system with slow momentum relaxation} $1/\tau_\text{mr}\ll\Lambda$, where $\Lambda$ is a UV cutoff, there is a range of intermediate times $1/\tau_\text{mr}\lesssim t\ll\Lambda$ where momentum is approximately conserved.
 In this regime, the viscosity can be defined from the shear Kubo formula, yet is still found to violate the viscosity-to-entropy-density-ratio bound.
-Alternatively, the diffusivity of transverse momentum can be considered, and has been reported\cite{Ciobanu:2017fef} to obey a bound of the kind \eqref{eq:diffusivity}.
+Alternatively, it is likely that the diffusivity of transverse momentum is a better quantity to bound: the results of Ref.\cite{Ciobanu:2017fef} show that it obeys a bound of the kind \eqref{eq:diffusivity}, with the speed of light as the characteristic velocity.

+{We also discussed the effects of translational symmetry breaking on the conductivity-viscosity bound, both in the explicit and spontaneous setups.
+In this latter case, deviations from the bound are more suppressed for high enough temperatures than in the explicit one.}